Seed Projects in Arts and Sciences Research and Creative Activities (SPARC)

 Please use a file name that consists of:

-1. your last name
+1. Your last name

-2. 3 letter department code
+2. Three letter department code

-e.g., Smith-CDS-Category-A.pdf or Jones-RLL-Category-B.pdf
+e.g., Smith-CDS-SPARC-AI-2025.pdf or Jones-LIN-SPARC-AI-2025.pdf

 Deadlines and Submission